dlanza1/ogg-impala/README.md

 ##### New columns

-New columns can be added to the final Impala table using the same parameter for customized columns.
-A not used name should be used and all the parameters regarding the new columns must be configured (name, data type and expression).
+New columns can be added to the final Impala table using the same parameter for customized columns (impala.table.columns.customize).

-The expression must use original column names of other columns.
+A not original name should be used and data type and expression parameters must be configured for the new column (the name does not need to be specified).
+The expression must use original column/s names.

 ##### Partitioning columns